 Skin & Hair are a challenge

-That's why most of my live classes revolve around skin and hair techniques.
-Even when you get good, there's always room for better.
+That's why most of my local Copic Marker and colored pencil classes revolve around skin and hair techniques.
+Even when you get good at blending beautiful faces, there's always room for improvement.

-The above image is blown up significantly (real image = 3") but it shows how many odd and non-skin colors go into rendering a somewhat realistic face.
+The above image is blown up significantly (the actual image is only 3 inches tall) but it shows how many odd and non-skin colors go into rendering a somewhat realistic face.
 This is by no means photo-realism but my students are definitely working their way towards jump-off-the-page accuracy.

 Internet information on Copic markers can be very misleading.

-A quick Google of "Copic Skin" turns up 696,000 hits; the vast majority are marker recipes.
+A quick Google search of "Copic Skin" turns up thousands of hits; the vast majority are marker recipes.

 "Perfect skin, EVERY TIME!", "The only skin recipe you'll ever need!", "Best Skin Colors!".

 Wow, it's like the side show area of a rickety carnival that rolled into town at 2 am.

 You don't need a binder full of 402 blonde Copic Marker recipes.

 You're wasting your time bookmarking every blog post or YouTube video entitled "How to color skin".

 Coloring beautiful skin and hair has very little to do with marker selection.